-- The rear (up-leg) side bonnet on 30" Bucket Elevators and larger sizes includes factory installed pressure relief panels.
+- 1. The rear (up-leg) side bonnet includes factory installed pressure relief panels.
 These panels should be carefully inspected for damage including screws and washers. - 2.
 Pressure relief vent door should not be altered in any way, except to remove shipping bolts. - 3.
 Motor mount and torque arm must be adjusted to fit the drive package per supplied detail. - 4.
 Hardware used to attach bonnet section to head section is included.
 (See Figure 8B on Page 28.)